-While both linear and tactile switches are great options, there are a few factors to consider before purchasing a keyboard with either type of switch.
+While both linear and tactile switches are great options, a few factors must be considered before purchasing a keyboard with either type of switch.

 From the definitions, it is crystal clear that tactile switches create more noise than their quite linear counterparts.
 They are low to medium and won’t draw unnecessary attention to yourself or cause any interference when you are working.